MalloZup/arsenio/README.md

 # Goals:

-For the first version, the goal is to ping authors with a message on the issue/PR they forgot since XX months. (default could be 2 months).
+For the first version, the goal is to ping the authors of PRs/ISSUe with a message on the issue/PR they forgot since XX months. (default could be 2 months).

 Further versions can include remind on issues that were due to a previous milestone. ( this can be usefull for Release Manager or Scrum-master, or any project working with GitHub milestone/scrums).